sspirou/clipboard_challenge/Ticket_Breakdown.md

 - Write unit tests
 Estimate: Easy, 2 hours
 ----
-- This likely requires adding UI for facilities to do this in the app.
-I don't know specifics, but it should include:
+This likely requires adding UI for facilities to do this in the app.
+I don't know clipboard app specifics, but it should include:
 - add button opening agent edit form for facility
 - add custom id entry to agent edit form for facility
 Estimate: Easy, 2 hours